MicrosoftDocs/quantum-docs/articles/vscode-qsharp-reference.md

 #customer intent: As a quantum programmer, I want to know how to access the Q# related features in VS Code.
 ---

-# Command and setting reference for the Azure Quantum Development Kit extension for Visual Studio Code
+# Reference: Azure Quantum Development Kit extension for Visual Studio Code

 The Azure Quantum Development Kit leverages all the standard functionality of Visual Studio Code, along with Q#-specific features when working with *.qs* files.
 This article is a reference guide to all Q# related settings and features, with links to additional content as needed.
 For general VS Code guidance, see the [VS Code documentation](https://code.visualstudio.com/docs).